1. What size?

 3.15 * 2 = 6.3 batteries

 No, I didn't make a mistake.
 When you use 6 volt batteries, you have to connect them in series to reach 12 volts.
+Then you connect each series pair of 6 volts in parallel to create your 12 volt battery bank.

 What is series and parallel you ask?